codesandbox/storybook-addon/README.md

        * To import all components used within each story in
        * CodeSandbox, provide all necessary packages and modules.
        *
-       * See example below:
+       * Given the following story:
        * ```js
        * import Provider from "@myscope/mypackage";
        * import { Button } from "@radix-ui/themes";
        * import "@radix-ui/themes/styles.css";
        * ```
        *
-       * @note You cannot use local modules or packages since
-       * this story runs in an isolated environment (sandbox)
-       * inside CodeSandbox.
-As such, the sandbox doesn't have
-       * access to your file system.
+       * You need to map all imports to the following:
        */
       mapComponent: {
         // Example of default imports